Rome Travel Guide

 Definitely give Spaghetti alla Carbonara a try – classic with bacon and egg (no cream!).
 Spaghetti all’Amatriciana is served with tomato sauce and pork cheek meat.
 Thin slices of veal with sage leaves and raw ham make the super delicious Saltimbocca alla Romana.

 And if you order Coda alla Vaccinara, you’ll be served oxtail in tomato sauce.
 It’s absolutely delicious and also a typical dish in Andalusia.

 A must-have with any meal

 There are plenty of wine-growing areas around Rome, which means you’ll find a bunch of different types of wine in the city.
 Mostly red wines, but there are also some great whites.

-A standout white is Frascati.
-There are a few varieties, but the Fontana Candida and Colli Albani DOC are especially recommended.
+A standout white wine is Frascati.
+There are several kinds, but we can especially recommend the Fontana Candida and Colli Albani DOC.

 Popular Roman reds include the Cesanese del Piglio and the Roma Rosso DOC.

 Travel guides for Rome

 If you’re looking for more information about Rome, consider getting a travel guide.
 There’s just so much to see and a handy guide can help you pick out the most interesting sights.

 - Lonely Planet Rome: a classic guidebook that covers everything you need to know.